engineering-collaboration/book/docs/book/anatomy-of-a-code-change/repository-strategies.md

 When working on independently deployable services or applications we organize the projects as separate repositories (multirepo) or within a single repository (monorepo).
 A distinguished company using the monorepo approach is Google.
 The company evangelized managing its entire source across all projects within a single code repository.
 All engineers work within that monorepo.

-Independent products within an organization depend on shared code in form of common problems.
-Especially within large-scale organizations, such as Google.
+Independent products within an organization depend on shared code solving common problems.
 A major advantage of the monorepo strategy is that the overlap of shared code is easier to manage.
 Large-scale changes and refactors within a single repository represent a working state.
 Refactors across multiple repositories requires external knowledge about compatible snapshots.

-We organically tear down silos, but deal with increased noise of collaborators.
-At a given size, we implement the concept of a merge queue, or throw linear history out of the window.
+Monorepos organically tear down communication silos across teams, but we deal with increased noise of collaborators on a daily basis.
+At a given size, we necessarily implement the concept of a merge queue, or throw linear history out of the window.
+Merge queues rebase and integrate the changes asynchronously and one at a time.
 It becomes easier to enforce company wide standards and static analysis.
-Moving engineers between teams becomes less of a bother.
+As a result, moving engineers between teams becomes less of a bother.

 The CI/CD workflows become verbose and we ensure hermetic environments for each run.
 However, a consolidated CD system means we are able to deploy the entire system.
 Provided our CD runs are embedded within our repository.
 Larger projects rely on external CD tools.